Existence of a weak solution to a nonlinear fluid-structure interaction problem with heat exchange: Abstract

 \section{Abstract}

 In this paper, we study a nonlinear interaction problem between a thermoelastic shell and a heat-conducting fluid.
 The shell is governed by linear thermoelasticity equations and encompasses a time-dependent domain which is filled with a fluid governed by the full Navier-Stokes-Fourier system.
 The fluid and the shell are fully coupled, giving rise to a novel nonlinear moving boundary fluid-structure interaction problem involving heat exchange.
 The existence of a weak solution is obtained by combining three approximation techniques -- decoupling, penalization and domain extension.
-This approximation scheme allows us to use the methods already developed for fluids on moving domains, thus drastically simplifying the analysis at hand.
+In particular, the penalization and the domain extension allow us to use the methods already developed for compressible fluids on moving domains.
+In such a way, the proof is more elegant and the analysis is drastically simplified.
+Let us stress that this is the first time the heat exchange in the context of fluid-structure interaction problems is considered.